joelhawksley/identity/components/slides.md

 <%= render Issues::Badge, issue: issue, pull_request: issue.pull_request %>
 ```

-^ Now, since the view that calls our component knows whether it is dealing with a pull request or an issue, how about we split this out into two components and let the view pick which one to use?
+^ Since the view that calls our component knows whether it is dealing with a pull request or an issue

+^ How about we split this out into two components and let the view pick which one to use?

 ---